joshi-bharat/deep_underwater_localization/README.md

 Please refer to this [link](label_file_creation.md) for a detailed explanation on how to create labels for your own dataset.

+Start the training
 ```shell script
 python train.py
 ```
+Refer to [args.py](args.py) to make changes to parameters.
 For future work, projections of 3D Aqua center are also appended at the end.
 Change nV to 9 in [args.py](args.py) if you want to use center of object as keypoint for training.